canonical/k8s-snap/docs/src/_parts/cis/master.md

 Remediation:

-Edit the Scheduler pod specification file /var/snap/k8s/common/args/kube-scheduler on the control plane node and ensure the correct value for the --bind-address parameter
+Edit the Scheduler configuration file /var/snap/k8s/common/args/kube-scheduler on the control plane node and ensure the correct value for the --bind-address parameter